StrapBot/StrapBot/custom/README.md

     - The bot is designed to work on **Python 3.9 and higher**, so it is a good idea to develop and test your code on that version.

 3. **Code Availability**
-    - Your extension's code must be available on a website or a public Git repository, at least until it gets approved.
+    - Your extension's code must be available on a website or a public Git repository (with the script being located in its root directory), at least until it gets approved.
     - If using a Git repository, you have two options:
         - Name your file `main.py` for automatic detection by the bot.
         - Specify the file name when running the `extend` command, e.g., `sb.extend https://github.com/octocat/Hello-World helloworld.py`.